16-07-01C: Summary Of Essay Seven: Engels's Third Law, The Negation of The Negation -- Demolished

 Indeed, many organisms reproduce asexually, showing admirable contempt for the NON.
 [However, there are far too many of these non-dialectical creatures to list here.
-Several examples are given in the full Essay.]
+Several examples have been given in the full Essay.]

 Same Old Tune -- Different Words

-Finally, as noted in Essay Two, with respect to each of these 'Laws', DM-theorists have been quite happy to derive Superscientific theses from a handful of obscure words -- only in this case, such Supertruths have been obtained from badly garbled less than half-formed ideas and seriously botched 'thought experiments'.
+Finally, as noted in Essay Two, with respect to each of these 'Laws', DM-theorists have been quite happy to derive Superscientific 'truths' from a handful of obscure words -- only in this case, these Supertruths have been plucked from badly garbled, less than half-formed ideas, misconceived anecdotes, and seriously botched 'thought experiments'.

 Back To The Main Index